mhcoen/mcp-relay/README.md

 Type `relay` in Desktop or `/relay` in Code to check for messages from the other side.
 That's the primary interaction.

 Sending is usually implicit.
-When you say "Ask Desktop if this looks right" or "Send the README to Code," the model recognizes the intent and calls the relay automatically.
+When you say "Ask Desktop if this looks right" or "Send the README to Code," the models recognize the intent and call the relay automatically.
 Explicit send syntax exists—`relay: <message>` in Desktop, `/relay <message>` in Code—but you'll rarely need it.

 ## Setup